 Under the terms of the investment advisory agreement, the Portfolio pays the Adviser an advisory fee at an annual rate of .75% of the first \$2.5 billion, .65% of the next \$2.5 billion and .60% in excess of \$5 billion, of the Portfolio's average daily net assets.
 The fee is accrued daily and paid monthly.
-The Adviser has agreed to waive its fees and bear certain expenses to the extent necessary to limit total operating expenses on an annual basis (the "Expense Caps") to 1.20% and 1.45% of daily average net assets for Class A and Class B shares, respectively.
-For the six months ended June 30, 2019, there were no expenses waived by the Adviser.
+Effective September 4, 2018, the Adviser has contractually agreed to waive its management fee and/or bear expenses of the Portfolio in order to reduce the Portfolio's total operating expenses by an amount equal to 0.05% on an annual basis of the average net assets for Class A and Class B. For the six months ended June 30, 2019, such reimbursements/waivers amounted to \$12,963.
+This fee waiver and/or expense reimbursement agreement extends through May 1, 2020 and then may be extended by the Adviser for additional one-year terms.

 During the second quarter of 2018, AXA S.A. ("AXA") completed the sale of a minority stake in AXA Equitable Holdings, Inc. ("AXA Equitable"), through an initial public offering.
-AXA Equitable is the holding company for a diverse group of financial services companies, including an approximately 63.7% economic interest in the Adviser and a 100% interest in AllianceBernstein Corporation, the general partner of the Adviser.
+AXA Equitable is the holding company for a diverse group of financial services companies, including an approximately 63.7% economic interest in the Adviser and a 100% interest in

+AllianceBernstein Corporation, the general partner of the Adviser.
 Since the initial sale, AXA has completed additional offerings, most recently during the second quarter of 2019.
 As a result, AXA owned 40.1% of the outstanding common stock of AXA Equitable as of June 30, 2019.
 As part of the latest offering, the underwriters exercised their over-allotment option resulting in AXA owning 38.9% of EQH as of July 8, 2019.
 AXA has announced its intention to sell its entire remaining interest in AXA Equitable over time, subject to market conditions and other factors (the "Plan").
 AXA is under no obligation to do so and retains the sole discretion to determine the timing of any future sales of shares of AXA Equitable common stock.

 It is anticipated that one or more of the transactions contemplated by the Plan may ultimately result in the indirect transfer of a "controlling block" of voting securities of the Adviser (a "Change of Control Event") and therefore may be deemed an "assignment" causing a termination of the Portfolio's current investment advisory agreement.
 In order to ensure that the existing investment advisory services could continue uninterrupted, at meetings held in late July through early August 2018, the Boards of Directors/Trustees (each a "Board" and collectively, the "Boards") approved new investment advisory agreements with the Adviser, in connection with the Plan.
-The Boards also agreed to call and hold a joint meeting of shareholders on October 11, 2018, for shareholders of the Portfolio to (1) approve the new investment advisory agreement with the Adviser that would be effective after the first Change of Control Event and (2) approve any future advisory agreement approved by the Board and that has terms not materially different from the current agreement, in the event there are subsequent Change of Control Events arising from completion of the Plan that terminate the advisory agreement after the first Change of Control Event agreement, in the avois or group of a future advisory agreement means that shareholders may not have another opportunity to vote on a new agreement with the Adviser even upon a change of control, as long as no single person or group of persons acting together gains "control" (as defined in the 1940 Act) of AXA Equitable.
+The Boards also agreed to call and hold a joint meeting of shareholders on October 11, 2018, for shareholders of the Portfolio to (1) approve the new investment advisory agreement with the Adviser that would be effective after the first Change of Control Event and (2) approve any future advisory agreement approved by the Board and that has terms not materially different from the current agreement, in the event there are subsequent Change of Control Events arising from completion of the Plan that terminate the advisory agreement after the first Change of Control Event.
+Approval of a future advisory agreement means that shareholders may not have another opportunity to vote on a new agreement with the Adviser even upon a change of control, as long as no single person or group of persons acting together gains "control" (as defined in the 1940 Act) of AXA Equitable.